19hours/sg-statutes/Acts/Police Force Act.md

 (2) For the purposes of subsection (1), the Minister may prescribe in the Auxiliary Police Forces Regulations the circumstances under which an employer of an Auxiliary Police Force would be considered to be merged or consolidated with, or taken over by, any other person.

-(3) No employer of an Auxiliary Police Force (other than the Government or a statutory body) shall, on or after the appointed day, appoint a person as its chief executive officer unless it has obtained the prior approval of the Commissioner.
+(3) No employer of an Auxiliary Police Force (other than the Government or a statutory body) shall, on or after 12th October 2004, appoint a person as its chief executive officer unless it has obtained the prior approval of the Commissioner.

 (4) Unless the Minister otherwise approves, the chief executive officer of an employer of an Auxiliary Police Force and at least one-half of its directors shall be citizens of Singapore.

-(5) No chief executive officer of an employer of an Auxiliary Police Force who was appointed before the appointed day shall be permitted by the employer to act as such on or after that day unless —
+(5) No chief executive officer of an employer of an Auxiliary Police Force who was appointed before 12th October 2004 shall be permitted by the employer to act as such on or after that date unless —

-(a) his appointment as chief executive officer of the employer was approved by the Commissioner before that day; or
+(a) his appointment as chief executive officer of the employer was approved by the Commissioner before that date; or

-(b) his appointment as chief executive officer of the employer is approved by the Commissioner on a written application by the employer made within 6 months after the appointed day, or such longer period as the Commissioner may allow.
+(b) his appointment as chief executive officer of the employer is approved by the Commissioner on a written application by the employer made within 6 months after 12th October 2004, or such longer period as the Commissioner may allow.

 (6) Where the Commissioner does not approve the appointment of a person as chief executive officer under subsection (3) or (5), the employer of an Auxiliary Police Force concerned shall immediately remove the person from such office.